utsav14nov/NewsLaundry/README.md

 Note: month paramater should be full name of the month.

-Middleware is defined in server.js file which fetches the Csv from the Url.If successfullt fetched proceed further else returns
+Middleware is defined in server.js file which fetches the Csv from the Url.If successfully fetched proceed further else returns.

 In Problem statement 1 ,to find number of gainers and losers for the given month, I calculated the count of start date and end date for the particular month from Csv file.